What are the issues?

-The world’s population recently surpassed seven billion and, according to UN projections, the next milestone of eight billion will occur in 2025 and then reach 9.6 billion by 2050.
+The world’s population surpassed seven billion in 2011 and, according to UN projections, the next milestone of eight billion will occur in 2025 and then reach 9.7 billion by 2050.
 These statistics, however, mask varying demographic trends across geographic regions.
 Almost all of today’s population growth is occurring in developing countries where approximately 90 percent of the world’s youth reside.
 Today there are nearly 2.5 billion people under the age of 19 representing one third of the world’s population.
 These young people will set the course of global health and population growth for many years to come.
 Yet, global fertility rates have begun to decline over the past few decades and in some countries, populations are aging rapidly placing increased pressure on public sector pension systems and social welfare programs.
 International migration may help mitigate the effects of population aging in some countries, but cannot completely compensate for it.
 These different circumstances result in sharply contrasting policy considerations.

 Enabling women to determine whether, when, and how often to have children is crucial to safe motherhood and healthy families.
 Increasing access to reproductive health services, including voluntary family planning, has profound health, economic, and social benefits.
 It reduces maternal and child death and disability, reduces recourse to abortion, and empowers women by creating opportunities for education, employment and full participation in society.